Edelweiss Pianos

 Edelweiss Pianos is a British piano company, founded in 1975 in Cambridge, UK, as 1066 Pianos by research physicist and pianist John Roy Norman.

 History

-Founder Roy Norman, a research physicist at Cambridge University, originally tuned pianos as a hobby.
-When he saw the lack of quality piano restorations, he started tuning pianos himself and soon found himself restoring and reselling his first piano from his living-room.
-From the money he made he bought two pianos which he restored and resold.
-He opened a small shop in Cambridge, and the company was named 1066 Pianos.
+Edelweiss Pianos was founded as 1066 Pianos by Roy Norman, a research physicist at Cambridge University who originally tuned pianos as a hobby before opening a small piano shop in Cambridge.
 The company's workshop and headquarters is now located in the village of Fulbourn, just outside Cambridge.

-Expansion

-In 2008, the Edelweiss brand was born and Roy's son Mark Norman became the head of design and began introducing futuristic designs that distinguished Edelweiss from other piano companies as well as offering pianos that were totally bespoke.

 Models

-Edelweiss pianos are sold through the Cambridge headquarters and through Harrods, and come by default as player pianos.
+Edelweiss pianos are sold through the company's Cambridge headquarters and through Harrods, and come by default as player pianos.

-Grands and uprights

-The Edelweiss workshop in Cambridge makes the following four models of grand pianos, of which the smallest two are baby grands, and two models of upright piano (The numerical portion of the model designations represent the length of the grand pianos and the height of the upright pianos in inches):